k1nd0ne/VolWeb/README.md

 Contact me at k1nd0ne@mail.com for any questions regarding this tool.

 # Next Release goals
-- Add missing modules to the windows memory analysis.
+- Admin account creation at first launch
+- Celery Task timeout in case of corrupted memory dump

+# Global goals
 - Code optimisation
 - Docker optimisation

-# Global goals
+- Add missing modules to the windows memory analysis.
 - Mac OS support
 - Linux support
 - Visual confirmation of what to not look (legit process highlight integration)